DanielMartensson/Open-SAE-J1939/README.md

  	- A: Yes.
 This is only a way to shape a massage in a specific way.
  - Q: Can I send data with this library, even if I don't have CAN-bus?
  	- A: Yes.
 There are something called DM14 transmit request, DM15 status response and DM16 binary transfer.
 Use that if you want to transfer data in an industrial way.

+# Issues and answers

+- I: I cannot compile this library.
+I'm using `Keil Microvision`.
+	- A: `Keil Microvision` cannot handle binary numbers such as `0b010101`.
+Try `STM32CubeIDE` instead because `Open SAE J1939` is made in `STM32CubeIDE`